Argent77/NotePad_PlusPlus_WeiDU_Light/readme.txt

 History:
-v1.8
+v1.9
+  - added new TP2 keywords introduced by WeiDU 245
+  - added more script triggers and actions added by EE patch 2.5 v1.8
   - added new keywords introduced by WeiDU 243
   - added new script triggers added by EE patch 2.5